|hope college > kinesiology|

 Athletic Training Services

-Kirk Brumels, PhD, ATC, Emilee Anderson, ATC, Meg Frens, ATC, Tonia Gruppen, ATC and Dr. Richard Ray, ATC are certified athletic trainers.
+Kirk Brumels, PhD, ATC, Meg Frens, ATC, Tonia Gruppen, ATC Katharine Rose, ATC and Tim Koberna, ATC are certified athletic trainers.
 Between them they have over 75 years of experience in helping athletes prevent, manage, and rehabilitate from their injuries.
 They provide sports health care for injured athletes and are responsible for the daily operation of the sports medicine program.

 Athletic training students assist the professional staff, both in the college's athletic training facilities and by providing supervised coverage at practices and games.
 These clinical experiences help them meet the requirements for Hope's major in athletic training and the national certification they will earn upon graduation.